tic-ull/pelican-bootstrap3-imagenull/README.md

 It uses the `tag_cloud` variable for displaying tags in the sidebar.
 You can control the amount of tags shown with: `TAG_CLOUD_MAX_ITEMS`

 ## Extras

-### Bootswatch and other Bootstrap 3 themes

-Part of the versatility of this theme comes from the fact that I included all the lovely Bootstrap 3 themes from [Bootswatch](http://bootswatch.com/), built by [Thomas Park](https://github.com/thomaspark).
-You can tell Pelican what Bootswatch theme to use, by setting `BOOTSTRAP_THEME` to the desired theme, in lowercase (ie. 'readable' or 'cosmo' etc.).
-My own site is using _Simplex_.
-If you want to use any other Bootstrap 3 compatible theme, just put the minified CSS in the `static/css` directory and rename it using the following naming scheme: `bootstrap.{theme-name}.min.css`.
-Then update the `BOOTSTRAP_THEME` variable with the _theme-name_ used.

-#### Update: Readable has seen some major changes.
-I added the new version as 'readable' and renamed the old version to 'readable-old'.
-Update your config accordingly.

 ### Article info